-Negotiate - Sends a request and looks for a specific response (see service to check below) Connect - Just do a simple connect to the specified port/service & verify that its able to accept a connection External - Use a custom file for the health check.
+Negotiate - Sends a request and looks for a specific response (see service to check below) Connect - Just do a simple connect to the specified port/service & verify that its able to accept a connection Ping - Sends an ICMP echo request packet to the real server External - Use a custom file for the health check.
 Specify the filepath in the 'Check Command' field.